 Scotty's BBQ: A BBQ trailer on popular Rainey Street, a street just off downtown full of bars and food trailers.
 Recommended orders: brisket and pork ribs

-Stiles Switch BBQ & Brew: The newest Austin BBQ joint, Stiles Switch is a market-style joint whose owner and pitmaster hail from nearby Taylor, TX.
+Stiles Switch BBQ & Brew: Located in North Central Austin, Stiles Switch is a market-style joint whose owner and pitmaster hail from nearby Taylor, TX.
 Great for a big group, it's a welcome addition to North Lamar.
 Recommended order: brisket, beef ribs, creamed corn, and lemon-juice slaw

 Valentina's Tex Mex BBQ: Located in the heart of bar-filled West 6th St., Valentina's is a late-night favorite (but open during day, too).
-Owned/run by a San Antonio native, the trailer serves BBQ with Mexican flare, including salsas and homemade tortillas
+Owned/run by a San Antonio native, the trailer serves BBQ with Mexican flare, including salsas, queso, and homemade tortillas

-*The campus of UT-Austin is home to a few BBQ trailers: FullHouse, Hog Wild, & SLAB.
-There is also a location of Bert's BBQ in West Campus.
+*UT-Austin is home to Hog Wild, a trailer, as well as B&M Bert's BBQ in West Campus.

 Schmidt Family Barbecue (Bee Cave, 17 miles west of Austin): With roots in Lockhart, SFB is a very-recent addition to the greater-Austin BBQ scene.
 Recommended orders: brisket, sausage, & ham

 Cele Store (Manor, 21 miles NE of Austin): A watering hole for farmers during the week, Cele Store serves family-style BBQ Thu-Sat.
-Live music on Friday, March 8.
 Call ahead to reserve a table.
 You might recognize the place from scenes in Secondhand Lions, A Perfect World and Texas Chainsaw Massacre I, II and III.
 Recommended order: Just go family style, & be sure to make a chopped-beef sandwich with your white bread, cheese, onions, pickles, & sauce